charlieflockhart/Playstation-Website-Final-Project/README.md

 - HTML was used to structure the content of the website.
 - CSS were used to design the layout of the website.
 - Bootstrap was used as a CSS framework to provide a grid structure and improve responsiveness.
+- Javascript to add extra funcitonality to the website and aid in cross language communication.
 - Python and Django were used to build the backend review framework.
 - GitHub was used to host the repository and version control.
 - Heroku was the hosting platform.